-Fort Hancock I.S.D.
-Student Handbook 1 Preface Parents and Students: 6 Accessibility 7 Section One: Parental Rights 7 Consent, Opt-Out, and Refusal Rights 8 Removing a Student from Instruction or Excusing a Student from a Required Componen Instruction Right of Access to Student Records, Curriculum Materials, and District Records/Policies 16 A Student with Exceptionalities or Special Circumstances 20 Section Two: Other Important Information for Parents and Students .
-27 Absences/Attendance 27 Accountability under State and Federal Law (All Grade Levels) 31 Armed Services Vocational Aptitude Battery Test (Grades 10-12) 32 Awards and Honors (All Grade Levels) Bullying (All Grade Levels) 32 Career and Technical Education (CTE) and Other Work-Based Programs (Secondary Gr Levels Only) Celebrations (All Grade Levels) 35 Child Sexual Abuse, Trafficking, and Other Maltreatment of Children (All Grade Levels) 36 Class Rank/Highest-Ranking Student (Secondary Grade Levels Only) 38 Class Schedules (Secondary Grade Levels Only) 38 College and University Admissions and Financial Aid (All Grade Levels) 38 College Credit Courses (Secondary Grade Levels Only) 39 Communications (All Grade Levels) 40 Complaints and Concerns (All Grade Levels) 41 Conduct (All Grade Levels) 41 Counseling 42 Course Credit (Secondary Grade Levels Only) 44 Credit by Examination - If a Student Has Taken the Course/Subject (Grades 6-12) 44 Credit by Examination for Advancement/Acceleration - If a Student Has Not Taken the Course/Subject 44 Dating Violence, Discrimination, Harassment, and Retaliation (All Grade Levels) 45 Discrimination 49 Distance Learning (All Grade Levels) 49 Distribution of Literature, Published Materials, or Other Documents (All Grade Levels) 49 Dress and Grooming (All Grade Levels) 51

-Electronic Devices and Technology Resources (All Grade Levels) 53

-End-of-Course (EOC) Assessments 54

-Emergent Bilingual Students (All Grade Levels) 55

-Extracurricular Activities, Clubs, and Organizations (All Grade Levels) 55

-Fees (All Grade Levels) 56

-Fundraising (All Grade Levels) 57

-Gang-Free Zones (All Grade Levels) 57

-Gender-Based Harassment 57

-Grade-Level Classification (Grades 9-12 Only) 58

-Grading Guidelines (All Grade Levels) 58

-Graduation (Secondary Grade Levels Only) 58

-Harassment 64

-Hazing (All Grade Levels) 64

-Health - Physical and Mental 65

-Health-Related Resources, Policies, and Procedures 72

-Homework (All Grade Levels) 74

-Law Enforcement Agencies (All Grade Levels) 74

-Leaving Campus (All Grade Levels) 76

-Lost and Found (All Grade Levels) 76

-Makeup Work 77

-Nondiscrimination Statement (All Grade Levels) 78

-Nontraditional Academic Programs (All Grade Levels) 78

-Parent and Family Engagement (All Grade Levels) 79

-Parking and Parking Permits (Secondary Grade Levels Only) 80

-Pledges of Allegiance and a Minute of Silence (All Grade Levels) 80

-Prayer (All Grade Levels) 80

-Promotion and Retention 80

-Release of Students from School 82

-Remote Instruction 82

-Report Cards/Progress Reports and Conferences (All Grade Levels) 82

-Retaliation 83

-Required State Assessments 83

-Safety (All Grade Levels) 85

-SAT, ACT, and Other Standardized Tests 87

-Schedule Changes (Middle/Junior High and High School Grade Levels) 87

-School Facilities 87

-School-Sponsored Field Trips (All Grade Levels) 90

-Searches 90

-Sexual Harassment 91

-Special Programs (All Grade Levels) 91

-Standardized Testing 92

-Student Speakers (All Grade Levels) 92

-Summer School (All Grade Levels) 92

-Tardies (All Grade Levels) 92

-Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials (All Grade Levels) 93

-Transfers (All Grade Levels) 93

-Transportation (All Grade Levels)

-Vandalism (All Grade Levels) 94

-Video Cameras (All Grade Levels) 94

-Visitors to the School (All Grade Levels) 95

-Volunteers (All Grade Levels) 96

-Voter Registration (Secondary Grade Levels Only) 96

-Withdrawing from School (All Grade Levels) 96

-Glossary 97

-Appendix: Freedom from Bullying Policy 100

-Student Welfare: Freedom from Bullying 100
+Ρı reface Parents and Students: 2 Accessibility 3 Se ection One: Parental Rights 4 Consent, Opt-Out, and Refusal Rights 4 Removing a Student from Instruction or Excusing a Student from a Required Component Instruction Right of Access to Student Records, Instructional Materials, and District Records/Policies 13 A Student with Exceptionalities or Special Circumstances 18 Se ection Two: Other Important Information for Parents and Students 26 Absences/Attendance 26 Accountability under State and Federal Law (All Grade Levels) 31 Armed Services Vocational Aptitude Battery Test (Grades 10-12) 31 Awards and Honors (All Grade Levels) 32 Bullying (All Grade Levels) 32 Career and Technical Education (CTE) and Other Work-Based Programs (Secondary Grad Levels Only) Celebrations (All Grade Levels) 35 Child Sexual Abuse, Neglect, Trafficking, and Other Maltreatment of Children (All Grade Levels) 35 Class Rank/Highest-Ranking Student (Secondary Grade Levels Only) 39 Class Schedules (Secondary Grade Levels Only) 39 College and University Admissions and Financial Aid (All Grade Levels) 39 College Credit Courses (Secondary Grade Levels Only) 40 Communications (All Grade Levels) 41 Complaints and Concerns (All Grade Levels) 42 Conduct (All Grade Levels) 42 Counseling 44 Course Credit (Secondary Grade Levels Only) 45 $ {\it Credit\ by\ Examination-If\ a\ Student\ Has\ Taken\ the\ Course/Subject\ (Grades\ 6-12)} $ 45 Credit by Examination for Advancement/Acceleration - If a Student Has Not Taken the Course/Subject 46 Dating Violence, Discrimination, Harassment, and Retaliation (All Grade Levels) 47 Discrimination 50

+Distance Learning (All Grade Levels) .
+50

+Distribution of Literature, Published Materials, or Other Documents (All Grade Levels) .
+51

+Dress and Grooming (All Grade Levels) .
+53

+Electronic Devices and Technology Resources (All Grade Levels) .
+55

+End-of-Course (EOC) Assessments .
+58

+Emergent Bilingual Students (All Grade Levels) .
+58

+Extracurricular Activities, Clubs, and Organizations (All Grade Levels) .
+58

+Fees (All Grade Levels) .
+60

+Fundraising (All Grade Levels) .
+61

+Gang-Free Zones (All Grade Levels) .
+61

+Grade-Level Classification (Grades 9-12 Only) .
+61

+Grading Guidelines (All Grade Levels) .
+61

+Graduation (Secondary Grade Levels Only) .
+62

+Harassment .
+69

+Hazing (All Grade Levels) .
+69

+Health - Physical and Mental .
+69

+Health-Related Resources, Policies, and Procedures .
+78

+Homework (All Grade Levels) .
+80

+Law Enforcement Agencies (All Grade Levels) .
+80

+Leaving Campus (All Grade Levels) .
+81

+Lost and Found (All Grade Levels) .
+82

+Makeup Work .
+83

+Nondiscrimination Statement (All Grade Levels) .
+84

+Nontraditional Academic Programs (All Grade Levels) .
+85

+Parent and Family Engagement (All Grade Levels) .
+85

+Parking and Parking Permits (Secondary Grade Levels Only) .
+86

+Pledges of Allegiance and a Minute of Silence (All Grade Levels) .
+86

+Prayer (All Grade Levels) .
+87

+Promotion and Retention .
+87

+Release of Students from School .
+89

+Remote Instruction .
+89

+Report Cards/Progress Reports and Conferences (All Grade Levels) .
+89

+Retaliation .
+90

+Required State Assessments 90

+Safety (All Grade Levels) 92

+SAT, ACT, and Other Standardized Tests 94

+School Facilities 94

+School-Sponsored Field Trips (All Grade Levels) 98

+Searches and Investigations 98

+Sexual Harassment .
+100

+Special Programs (All Grade Levels) .
+100

+Standardized Testing. .
+100

+Student Speakers (All Grade Levels) .
+101

+Summer School (All Grade Levels) .
+101

+Tardies (All Grade Levels) .
+101

+Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials (All Grade Levels) .
+101

+Transfers (All Grade Levels) .
+102

+Transportation (All Grade Levels) .
+102

+Vandalism (All Grade Levels) .
+103

+Video Cameras (All Grade Levels) .
+103

+Visitors to the School (All Grade Levels) .
+104

+Volunteers (All Grade Levels) .
+105

+Voter Registration (Secondary Grade Levels Only) .
+105

+Withdrawing from School (All Grade Levels) .
+105

+G lossary .
+106

+Α Appendix: Freedom from Bullying Policy1

+Student Welfare: Freedom from Bullying .
+109